Pierre160493/opengoalz/README.md

 - North America
 - South America

-Each continent is made up of leagues of 6 clubs:
+Each continent is made up of multiple leagues (in a triangulare structure where the top leagues have two lower leagues).

 - 1 level 1 league
 - 2 level 2 leagues
 - 4 level 3 leagues
 - 8 level 4 leagues
-- ... and so on, depending on the number of active players in the multiverse
+- ... and so on, depending on the number of active clubs in the multiverse

 Like the following structure: